chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 Given a DataFrame, this function adds the mean of the first two bands as the third band in a new column, and also reclassifies the incidence angles to `float64` with NaNs.

 The `if not isinstance` statement makes sure we're not reclassifying an array that has already been reclassified.
-Also, we mute `FutureWarnings` related to internal Pandas improvements when changing the incidence angle to floats by the `with warnings.catch_warnings():` and the simple warnings filter.
+Also, we mute `FutureWarnings` related to internal Pandas improvements when changing the incidence angle to floats by using the `with warnings.catch_warnings():` and the simple warnings filter.

 #### `make_tensors(df)`
 This function creates a package of 4-dimensional tensors for Keras in a couple of steps: